Good for You (Selena Gomez song): Background and release

 The accompanying music video for "Good for You" was directed by Sophie Muller.
 In the video, Gomez wanted to represent her journey to womanhood and to promote female empowerment — which she felt strongly about and wanted to depict in a raw and vulnerable way.
 With the clip, she wanted to prove that young women should not be self-conscious of their sex appeal or be obliged to wear lingerie to feel attractive.
 "I feel like people here, especially guys are like, 'Ah, lingerie and sexy.'
 I think being sexy as a young woman or girl, is not caring what other people think, wearing like casual things, feeling sexy".
-The singer felt it was important to collaborate with a female director as a means of female empowerment and wanted the visual to be raw and vulnerable.
+Gomez felt it was important to collaborate with a female director as a means of female empowerment and wanted the visual to be raw and vulnerable.
 She was also drawn to jeans and T-shirt attire and believed it would prove to women that they need not dress in lingerie to feel attractive.
 She chose the video to be specifically about her, absent of a love interest or men, to reflect the song's meaning of female self-empowerment.
 She later said Muller "created a beautiful and intimate visual representation" of "Good for You".
 Speaking of the music video's theme, Gomez stated, "It's very jeans and a T-shirt, moments where a woman is deep in thought, or in a moment where she's in this crazy little rage.
 It just captures real things that women do.
 There are a lot of things that women do that are sexy that aren't just the typical, cheap way of being sexy."

 Gomez wanted the video to use the initial, stripped-down version of the song.
 The video uses this version, which reworks the original song, omitting Rocky's verse, and introducing string instrumentation and a toning-down of the original's sound effects.
 The stripped down version of the song is slower in tempo than the single version, and without Rocky's verse is thirty seconds shorter.
 Rocky is also absent from the music video.
 Emilee Lindner of MTV News described the new version of the track as "slightly morose".
 Gomez created anticipation for the music video's release by posting several teasers on Instagram.
 On June 10, 2015, she shared a photograph of herself in a shower, captioned "Ready.. #itscomingsoon".
 Billboard said that image was a teaser for a music video, writing, "the intense lighting suggests this wasn't a candid selfie".
 Gomez posted a blurred image of a television screen on June 12, asking, "Now who would like the first look of my new music video?"
 On June 18, she posted another image from the clip, and on June 22, shared a thirty-three-second preview.
 The full music video premiered on screens in Times Square on June 26, and was made available for digital download on the iTunes Store the following day.